SAP/sapmachine-manager-for-macos/README.md

 🛠️ Easy install

-🔓 Install and uninstall of SapMachine without admin rights
+🔓 Install and uninstall SapMachine without admin rights

 ✅ Automatic download and install of new SapMachine versions